Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 nutanix_backup_duration_seconds{vm} |

-Backend start / complete timestamps | > 4× rolling average (anomaly) |
+Backend start/completion timestamps | > 4× moving average (anomaly) |

 nutanix_dr_cycle_bytes_pushed{vm} |